VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 answering these questions.
 We'll use as an example the **RegistrationProcessManager**.

-1. Open the RegistrationProcess.cs file, noting that, like many process managers it has a
+1. Open the RegistrationProcessManager.cs file, noting that, like many process managers it has a
    **ProcessState** enumeration.
 We take note of the beginning state for the process, **NotStarted**.
 Next, we want to find code that does one